PrimeAcademy/software-installs/node-nvm.md

 You will need to make sure there is a `.zshrc` file.
 In your terminal, run `touch ~/.zshrc`

-### M1 Only
+### M Series Macs Only
-If you have a M1/M2 Mac, and you encouter issues, you may need to try installing rosetta:
+If you have a M1/M2/M3 Mac, and you encouter issues, you may need to try installing rosetta:
 In your terminal, run `softwareupdate --install-rosetta`